FWU-DE/licence-connect/README.md

 ## Mock Licence Servers

-To allow easy local testing and testing without being dependent on the availability of external systems, we provide a mock for every licence server we support in `src/mock-licence-servers`.
+To allow easy local testing and testing without being dependent on the availability of external systems, we provide a mock for every licence server we support in `mock-licence-servers`.
 Currently, this includes:
 - Arix
 - Bildungslogin V1